sreyanunna/research-paper-curator/README.md

-A local `sample_papers.json` (fake papers) is read by a **loader** function in `src/`, which writes metadata to **PostgreSQL** and indexes searchable content into **OpenSearch**.
+A local `sample_papers.json` (fake papers) is read by a **loader** function in `src/`, which writes metadata to **PostgreSQL** and indexes searchable content

+## Week 2 - Agenda
+Week 2 is "fill the empty database" — you replace your sample_papers.json mock source with a real, automated pipeline that pulls actual papers from arXiv, parses them, and stores them in PostgreSQL.
+Your mock pipeline was the skeleton; this is the same skeleton with real muscle. into **OpenSearch**.
 This proves the downstream plumbing end-to-end and stays unchanged when the real arXiv fetcher replaces the JSON in Week 2.
 A `notebooks/week1/mock_pipeline.ipynb` drives the loader step by step for